picklejuicedev/kedro_docs_prototype/docs/prerequisites.md

 - `mkdocs-include-markdown-plugin` # plugin to insert .md or other files into markdown files
 ```

+## Running Kedro

 You don't need to run the kedro project to be able to generate the documentation.
-But if you want to run kedro then you also need to `pip install -m src/requirements.txt`.
+But if you want to run kedro then you also need to do the usual `pip install -m src/requirements.txt`.